Opticho/AnalysisPatentCode/README.md

     ------------------------------------------------------------------------------------------
     update 20200608.
 I didn't think about occurring request error caused by the host rejection.
-    It seems to protect from the overflow. so I just change this code repository to private.
+    It seems to protect from the overflow. so I just change this code repository to private. update 20201211.
+Import to Opticho's repository for Example repository.

 ## 1. Requirements
 ---------------